VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 </details>

-## MLA-Dropper analysis: dumpbin
+## Medium-Level-Dropper analysis: dumpbin
 The Visual Studio tool dumpbin can be used to check which Windows APIs are imported via kernel32.dll.
 The following command can be used to check the imports.
 Which results do you expect?
 <details>

 **cmd>**
 ```
 cd C:\Program Files (x86)\Microsoft Visual Studio\2019\Community
-dumpbin /imports high_level.exe
+dumpbin /imports medium_level.exe
 ```
 </details>

 <details>
     <summary>Solution</summary>
-Compared to the high-level dropper, you can see that the medium-level dropper **no longer imports** the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread, and WaitForSingleObject from kernel32.dll.
+Compared to the High-Level-Dropper, you can see that the medium-level dropper **no longer imports** the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread, and WaitForSingleObject from kernel32.dll.
 This was expected and is correct.
 <p align="center">
 <img width="729" alt="image" src="https://user-images.githubusercontent.com/50073731/235374656-117e0468-cd4d-4832-afb7-599cf94d2f1b.png">
 </p>
 </details>

-## MLA-Dropper analysis: API-Monitor
+## Medium-Level-Dropper analysis: API-Monitor
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in context of the used APIs in our MLA-Dropper.
+Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in context of the used APIs in our Medium-Level-Dropper.
 We filter on the following API calls:
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory